 Adult and Adolescent Multimedia Social Skills

 The Multimedia Social Skills Groups are two interventions which help teens (ages 13 to 17) and young adults (ages 18 to 35) who have high functioning autism improve their social conversation skills.
 These groups have been found to be particularly helpful for people who become highly anxious in social situations and have awareness of their challenges.
 These groups have two components: skills building (instruction on how to make and keep friends, dating and relationships, employment-specific social skills, and others) using video modeling and peer generalization for real world practice.
-Both groups are currently being disseminated in all regions.
+These groups are being offered as a clinical service in the Central Region, the Eastern Region is looking to recruit adolescent participants in the Scranton area and the Western Region is also recruiting adolescent participants in the Pittsburgh area.
 Please go to http://www.paautism.org/ASERT-Social-Skills-Groups for more information.
-Additional social skills interventions in development include a program for adolescents and young adults (ages 17-23) to specifically focus on the skills needed for the transition to adulthood and interventions targeting adolescents and young adults with complex communication and/or cognitive challenges.
-Details will be released on PAAutism.org as they become available.

 Care Coordination, Assessment and Responsive Engagement for Transition Age Youth with Autism Spectrum Disorder (t-CARE)

-The primary goal of the project is to develop an intervention program to help bridge care and critical skill development for individuals with ASD during the critical transition from adolescence to adulthood.
-The program focuses on specific transition skills, such as independent goal setting, self-monitoring, problem-solving and self-advocacy. tCARE also uses on-going multi-domain assessment and feedback to help the participants identify their personal strengths and needs.
-From the assessments, the tCARE coordinator guides the participants to build goals to address area of need, self-evaluate progress, and revise their interventions as needed.
+The primary goal of the project is to develop an intervention program to help bridge care and skill development for individuals with autism during the critical transition from adolescence to adulthood.
+The program focuses on transition skills, such as independent goal setting, self-monitoring, problem-solving and self-advocacy. t-CARE also uses on-going multi-domain assessment and feedback to help the participants identify their personal strengths and needs.
+From the assessments, the t-CARE coordinator guides the participants to build goals to address areas of need, self-evaluate progress, and revise interventions as needed.
 In addition, the program works to help the participants identify accommodations that support their needs and effectively communicate them to others.
 The two year program is being piloted in the Central Region for adolescents age 14-19.
-It requires monthly sessions with the tCARE coordinator and the participation of an Elected Reporter, an adult actively involved in the individual’s life who can provide feedback and support throughout the program.
+It requires monthly sessions with the t-CARE coordinator and the participation of an Elected Reporter, an adult actively involved in the individual’s life who can provide feedback and support throughout the program.
+Currently enrollment in this pilot program is full, with no additional participants being accepted at this time.

 Adult Community Autism Program (ACAP) and Adult Autism Waiver (AAW) Focus Groups